 What happens if a puppy doesn’t sell?

 Forget any horror stories you may have heard.
-Here at Puppy Love, we generally sell between 65 – 80 puppies per month (and many more over the holidays).
+Here at Puppy Love, we generally sell between 65 – 80 puppies per month.
 We price them according to cost and age of the puppy, as well as the availability of the breed.
 With such a large variety and range of price, every puppy finds a home.
 You have our promise.

-What does it mean to have a registered puppy (e.g., AKC and others)?
+What does it mean to have a registered puppy (i.e., AKC and others)?